 Pineapple plants (Ananas comosus) are usually set out in twin/double or triple rows.
 A spacing of 1m from center to center of beds / ridges, rows 60cm apart within beds/ridges and plants 30cm apart within rows is recommended (30 x 60x 100cm) giving a plant population of 55,000 plants / ha.

 Ensure that your suckers are ready like 1week before planting.
 Peel off the first two-leaf layers of the root base so as to expose the young roots, thereby hastening growth rate.
 While planting, ensure to plant the suckers at a depth of 10 cm.

-Pineapple is a highly valuable fruit among Nigerians and other major parts of the world, and also a highly lucrative crop to grow because it is sold for both domestic consumption and for production of fruit juice.
+Pineapple is a highly valuable fruit, and also a highly lucrative crop to grow because it is sold for both domestic consumption and for production of fruit juice.